phpbb/quickinstall/docs/modernization-cli.md

 ## Source Model

 Registered sources are stored in `.qi/sources.json`.
+For normal released versions, you can skip source commands and let `board:create --phpbb <version>` register/fetch automatically.

-Composer sources use `phpbb/phpbb`:
+Composer sources use `phpbb/phpbb`.
+Explicit source commands are still useful when you want to fetch source ahead of time:

 ```bash
 php bin/qi source:add 3.3.17